Instructions for Authors

 • Contains full details of the sources you have cited, including DOI and PubMed ID if available.
 Depositing DOIs for each of your references will ensure precise citations.

-• If the table contains the reference citations, then the references should be cited in accordance with the text after which the table should come in the content, e.,where the table is cited for the first time within the text.
+• If the table contains the reference citations, then the references should be cited by the text after which the table should come in the content, i.e., where the table is cited for the first time within the text.

 Figure Legends